 Nova Scotia is shaped by the sea – wherever you are, you are never more than 35 km away from the coast, which is over 7500 km long and is interrupted by picturesque harbor towns, sandy beaches or sanded-off cliffs.
 Along this coast is also the “Bay of Fundy”, where the largest tidal range on earth (over 12 meters!) unfolds its strength.
 The “Cabot Trail”, an overwhelming coastal road that winds and winds over Cape Breton Island, should be noted for a day without fishing.
-The starting point of your fishing adventure is the small town of Canso, which is about a 3.5-hour drive from Halifax International Airport.
+The starting point of your fishing adventure in CANADA is the small town of Canso, which is about a 3.5-hour drive from Halifax International Airport.

 Until a few years ago, with a few exceptions, the Tuna was only fished by locals.
 Thomas Schmidt, himself a passionate sea angler and emigrated from Germany to Canada a few years ago, finally came up with the idea why the Tuna should not be caught by anglers instead of just by professional fishermen.
 An interplay between fishermen and sport anglers – that is how the idea of ”Tuna XXL” was born and since then it has enjoyed great popularity on both sides.
 The Canadian skippers are extremely friendly people with whom you can have a lot of fun and as a sport angler you can really learn a lot of new things here.
 Thomas or Babsi + Gerhard Vorauer, who look after the accommodations on site, are also your local contacts for the duration of your stay.

-Back to fishing – The best time for the Bluefin Tuna is from mid-August to November (see also the additional information on fishing).
+Back to fishing trips in CANADA – The best time for the Bluefin Tuna is from mid-August to November (see also the additional information on fishing).
 The fishing trips usually start between 06:00 and 07:00 in the morning.
 After first catching fresh mackerel as bait, the way to the fishing grounds is only about 20-30 minutes.
 Once here, 2 rods are usually laid out for Tuna.
 The technique with which the Giant Tuna is fished is extremely interesting: One practices the so-called “kite fishing” – here the mackerel is placed directly on the water surface with the help of a special kite, so that ideally not a single centimeter from the Leader in the water.

 Since the larger Tuna would otherwise often recognize the leader line and then turn off, this method has proven very effective.
 The attacks are particularly spectacular, as the Tuna, which are often several hundredweight, often crash on the surface from the water before they bite.
 This is not for the faint-hearted!
 The bite alone gives you a huge adrenaline rush before the real drill begins.